 Apart from these calming properties, pink also helps other colors to pop out more.
 Because every combination creates a completely different effect, it’s a great color to experiment with.
 For example:

-- Copper: Pink also goes surprisingly well with copper, another interior trend growing in popularity.
-By combining them, you bring out the best of both for a warm and serene interio
+• Copper: Pink also goes surprisingly well with copper, another interior trend growing in popularity.
+By combining them, you bring out the best of both for a warm and serene interior.

-Painted oak rose is part of our Signature collection.
+Painted Oak Rose is part of our Capture collection.
 This collection is the result of 30 years of innovation, creativity and technological mastery.
 The new and refined designs boast unbelievable authenticity, an unprecedented attention to detail, and excellent performance.
 The new range delivers lifelike design, detailed structures and unparalleled performance never seen before in hybrid wood flooring.

 Find out more by visiting our showroom at 71 Tannery Lane #02-02 City Industrial Building Singapore 347807!